Simply enter in your phone number to be instantly connected to someone in our office who can answer your questions.

-Westerville OVI cases are filed and scheduled for arraignment within five (5) business days of the arrest so taht you can appeal the administrative license suspension.
+Westerville OVI cases are filed and scheduled for arraignment within five (5) business days of the arrest so that you can appeal the administrative license suspension.
 If you hire an experienced Columbus OVI lawyer to represent you, you may not need to attend.
 Usually when clients hire us, it is possible for us to appear on their behalf so that they do not need to take time off work or school to attend the initial court date.
 At that time we would enter a not guilty plea on your behalf, negotiate your driver’s license suspension, and request police reports and DVD footage of the stop.

 There are a few different ways to get driving privileges back, though not all of them result in you getting your full license back right away.
 If you hire us to represent you, the first thing we will do is evaluate BMV Form 2255 to see if there are any errors.
 If there are errors, it’s possible that your license suspension could be terminated altogether.
 If there aren’t any errors, we may request a stay of your license suspension.